 The Empire Mini GS is a lightweight, comfortable, quiet, and functional marker that you can rely on the paintball play zone.
+It is the perfect size for kids but adults with large hands might find it uncomfortable to use.
 Aside from the minor manufacturing issues, it gets a nod from PBGuy.

 - Pressure controlled poppet engine for outstanding performance